ArthurTavaresKss/Gerenciador-de-Senhas-com-Criptografia-AES-128-em-Java/README.txt

 How to Install:
-First, delete the shortcut called "Criptography", the one with the white icon.
-It needs to be configured again, and it’s easier to do it from scratch.

-Then, right-click anywhere in the file explorer window, go to "New", and click "Shortcut".
+First, right-click anywhere in the file explorer window, go to "New", and click "Shortcut".
 If a window titled "Create Shortcut" appears, you are on the right track.

 In the field "Type the location of the item", click the "Browse" button and navigate to the folder where the Project Criptography folder is located.